-As a best practice, each deployment environment (developent, production, etc.) should map to a Control Plane Org.
+As a best practice, each deployment environment (development, staging, production, etc.) should map to a Control Plane Org.

-The main benefit of having each environment under a separate Org is that definitions of different GVCs and Workloads can be applied to different Orgs without having any objects include an environment name.
+The primary benefit of having each environment under a separate Org is that definitions of different GVCs and workloads can be applied to different Orgs without the need to include an environment name in any object.

 For example, in the development Org, you could apply nearly the same YAML manifest files (used by cpln apply) as the production Org with different content for your secrets.